fscorrupt/awesome-stars/README.md

 - [charmbracelet/readme-scribe](https://github.com/charmbracelet/readme-scribe) - A GitHub Action that automatically generates & updates markdown content (like your README.md)
 - [ChrisRfr/Win10XPE](https://github.com/ChrisRfr/Win10XPE) - Win10XPE is a Complete Project Based on Win10, Win11 Recovery Environment With Many Windows Features Added...
 - [steven-geo/jetkvm-shelfmount](https://github.com/steven-geo/jetkvm-shelfmount) - a 3D printable shelf mount for the JeyKVM to you can cable tie it to an existing rack shelf.
-- [fabriziosalmi/DevGPT](https://github.com/fabriziosalmi/DevGPT) - Code togheter, right now!
+- [fabriziosalmi/DevGPT](https://github.com/fabriziosalmi/DevGPT) - Code together, right now!
 GPT powered code assistant to build project in minutes
 - [deepseek-ai/DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) -
 - [UnderwaterOverground/Plex-Concierge](https://github.com/UnderwaterOverground/Plex-Concierge) - A demonstration of the connection between a Custom GPT and Overseerr
 - [RedSquirrel87/jam](https://github.com/RedSquirrel87/jam) - A simple Java-based application that allows you to download and archive chapters from a wide range of supported manga websites and sources.